tinke90/tinke90/README.md

 - 👋 Hi, I’m @tinke90.
-- 👀 I am interested of programming in general.
+- 👀 Programming is my passion!
 - 🌱 I’m currently learning and studying in Hyria Education.
-- 💞️ I started as a hobbyist programmer in 2014
+- 💞️ I started as a hobbyist programmer in 2014, and I'm still coding everyday, day to day.
 - 📫 Contacts on: fintoy.flr@gmail.com

 <!---